-The Glycemic Index is a commonly used tool for determining the effect of carbohydrate-containing foods on blood glucose levels.
-Dieters and people with diabetes use the Glycemic Index because blood sugar levels can impact fat storage and the progression of diabetes.
+The glycemic index is a commonly used tool for determining the effect of carbohydrate-containing foods on blood glucose levels.
+Dieters and people with diabetes use the glycemic index because blood sugar levels can impact fat storage and the progression of diabetes.

 Video of the Day

 Foods that are high in simple sugars typically have high glycemic index ratings because these foods rapidly break down in the digestive tract and cause blood glucose levels to spike.
-Complex carbohydrates that are high in fiber tend to have a lower Glycemic Index rating and are better for blood sugar regulation.
+Complex carbohydrates that are high in fiber tend to have a lower glycemic index rating and are better for blood sugar regulation.

-Unfortunately, beets rate moderately high on the Glycemic Index, with a rating of 64.
-This indicates that the blood glucose response of 50 g of beet carbohydrates is about 64 percent of the response of pure glucose, which has a rating of 100 on the scale.
+Unfortunately, beets rate moderately high on the glycemic index, with a rating of 64.
+This indicates that the blood glucose response of 50 grams of beet carbohydrates is about 64 percent of the response of pure glucose, which has a rating of 100 on the scale.

-This is because despite the rapid and sharp rise in blood sugar predicted by the Glycemic Index, it would take almost eight cups of beets to have such an impact on your glucose levels, far more than you would likely eat in one sitting.
+This is because despite the rapid and sharp rise in blood sugar predicted by the glycemic index, it would take almost eight cups of beets to have such an impact on your glucose levels, far more than you would likely eat in one sitting.

 A single serving of 1/2 cup of beets has a negligible effect on blood sugar, as indicated by the glycemic load.